Title 8: Banking and Insurance

-(ii) Any testing procedure shall be filed and approved by the commissioner in consultation with the commissioner of the department of health.
+(ii) Any testing procedure shall be filed and approved by the Commissioner in consultation with the Commissioner of Health.

 (G)(i) Upon the written request of an individual for a retest, an insurer shall retest, at the insurer's expense, any individual who was denied insurance, or offered insurance on any other than a standard basis, because of the positive results of an HIV-related test:

 (I) once within the three-year period following the date of the most recent test; and

 (II) in any event, upon the approval by the Commissioner of an alternative test or test protocol for the presence of HIV antibodies or antigens.

 (ii) If such retest is negative, a new application for coverage shall not be denied by the insurer based upon the results of the initial test.
 Any underwriting decision granting a substandard classification or exclusion based on the individual's prior HIV-related test results shall be reversed, and the company performing a retest which had forwarded to a medical information bureau reports based upon the individual's prior HIV-related test results shall request the medical information bureau to remove any abnormal codes listed due to such prior test results.